Adding data using RIA

 - We recommend starting at the top of your organization's supervisory hierarchy and working your way down to ensure supervisors are available to assign to new users as you add them

-- Refer to Adding and editing users for a list of items that typically have to be set up before you begin importing users
+- Refer to Adding users and assigning them user profile settings for a list of items that typically have to be set up before you begin importing users

 If you’ll be using RIA to import multiple batches of users with similar settings, you might want to set up a custom user import template to save time.